masosa96-hash/wadi-backend/CLOUD_DEPLOYMENT_GUIDE.md

 ### 5.3 Configure Service Key
 In your Supabase project settings:
 1. Go to API → Service Role Key
-2. Copy this key to your Render backend as `SUPABASE_SERVICE_KEY`
+2. Copy this key to your backend as `SUPABASE_SERVICE_KEY`

 ## Step 6: Test Your Deployment

 1. Visit your frontend URL (e.g., `https://your-project.vercel.app`)
 2. Test the application functionality
-3. Check the health endpoint: `https://your-backend-url.onrender.com/health`
+3. Check the health endpoint: `https://your-backend-url.[onrender.com OR railway.app]/health`
-4. Monitor logs in both Vercel and Render dashboards
+4. Monitor logs in both Vercel and your backend platform dashboards

 ## Step 7: Configure Custom Domains (Optional)